 Creating a dog-friendly home can make his transition smooth and enjoyable.
 This article is all about how do I make my room dog friendly?

 Having both home aesthetics and your new canine’s safety in mind when designing your dog friendly room is the way to go.
 This way you will have a home you both love to be in and it will be safe too.
-You will need to consider all your interior elements.
+You will need to consider all your interior elements for canine companions.
 Using dog safe paint on the walls, having dog safe carpet, choosing colors that hide dog hair and making sure furniture is cleanable are among the most important decisions.
 Finishing with a dog specific furniture will then add the perfect touch!

 How Can I Make My House Safe For Dogs?